 Diet plan: Raw foods

 This diet typically includes raw vegetables, fruit, nuts and sprouted grains.
 Some versions include unpasteurized dairy, raw eggs or fish.

 The Good: You’ll get plenty of fiber, vitamins and minerals by eating whole, unprocessed food.

 The Bad: Because it’s so high in fiber, you may feel gassy, bloated and have frequent bowel movements.
 You also may get exposed to toxins found in some raw foods or miss out on nutrients that are more easily absorbed when foods are cooked.
-“For example, the antioxidant lycopene in tomatoes is more bioavailable when the tomatoes are heated than when eaten raw,” Del Vecchio said.
+“For example, the antioxidant lycopene in tomatoes is more bioavailable when the tomatoes are heated than when eaten raw,” Del Vecchio says.
 “Button mushrooms contain carcinogens that get destroyed only when cooked.”

-By Koren Wetmore
+by Koren Wetmore